mehuls45/Python-scripts/README.md

 - `CussWordScanner.py` - Script to censor out some words from a paragraph\passage

 - `DataExtractor.py`   - Script that extracts websites,email-ids,contacts from the text it is provided

 - `backupToZip.py`     -  Copies an entire folder and its contents into a ZIP file whose filename increments

 - `imageFinder.py`     -  Copies all the images from a directory and stores them into a new folder.
-The script can also be made to copy pdf's video's, songs, etc if specified the extension
+The script can also be made to copy pdf's, video's, songs, etc if specified the extension